MicrosoftDocs/learn/learn-pr/student-evangelism/train-test-predictive-ai-model-nasa/includes/8-summary.md

 ## Next step

-Continue with the series and learn how to [Predict rocket launch delays with machine learning](https://docs.microsoft.com/learn/paths/machine-learning-predict-launch-delay-nasa/index).
+Continue with the series and learn how to [predict rocket launch delays with machine learning](https://docs.microsoft.com/learn/paths/machine-learning-predict-launch-delay-nasa/index).